VirusTC/AlnayaSN-500mg/docs/FDA_Prescriptions.md

 Viral associations are typically linked to chronic immune activation and direct damage to the gut lining, which prevents the absorption of vitamins necessary to maintain oral health.
 [8]

 -   HIV / AIDS: This is the most significant viral cause.
 HIV infection causes "HIV enteropathy" (chronic diarrhea) and massive tryptophan depletion.
-The resulting niacin deficiency leads directly to the classic pellagra signs of a swollen, painful tongue (glossitis) and mouth sores (stomatitis).
+The resulting Vitamin B3 deficiency leads directly to the classic pellagra signs of a swollen, painful tongue (glossitis) and mouth sores (stomatitis).
 [9, 10, 11, 12, 13]
 -   Chronic Viral Gastroenteritis: In immunocompromised patients, persistent infections (like chronic Rotavirus) can strip the lining of the intestine, leading to malabsorption-induced glossitis and diarrhea.
 [10, 14]

 3\.
 Diseases & Metabolic Disorders